 Running Extractions

 A run is an extraction job.
-You select a robot, provide start URLs, and Extralt crawls the site to produce captures.
+You select a robot, optionally provide start URLs and/or extraction budget, and Extralt crawls the site to produce captures.

 Creating a run